Parliamentary.ai

 Overview

 The European Union (Approvals) Bill approves two specific decisions made by the Council of the European Union under Article 352 of the Treaty on the Functioning of the European Union (TFEU).
-These decisions relate to the participation of North Macedonia as an observer in the European Union Agency for Fundamental Rights and the establishment of a Tripartite Social Summit for Growth and Employment.
+These decisions relate to the participation of North Macedonia as an observer in the European Union Agency for Fundamental Rights and a Tripartite Social Summit for Growth and Employment.

 Description